forrestdavis/BNCAudioSearch/README.md

 1. Open BNCAudio\_utterances.tsv
 2. Navigate to utterance text column
 3. Search for gronnies
-4. copy the cell under the link column and paste in browswer (this will download the wav file)
+4. copy the cell under the link column and paste in browser (this will download the wav file)

 Alernatively, if you'd like the wav and TextGrid aligned for the utterance containing